shubham-alavni/java-course/NOTES.md

 - Abstraction allows you to focus on what an object does rather than how it does it.
 - Example: A car is an abstraction of a vehicle.
 You don't need to know how the engine works to drive a car.
 - Abstraction is achieved in Java using abstract classes and interfaces.
+### Advantages of Encapsulation in Java, only advantages
+- advantages
+  - Encapsulation improves code maintainability and reusability.
+  - Encapsulation protects the internal state of an object from external access.
+  - Encapsulation allows you to change the internal implementation of a class without affecting its external interface.
+  - Encapsulation helps in reducing complexity and increasing modularity.
+  - Encapsulation makes code easier to understand and debug.
+  - Encapsulation promotes data hiding and information hiding.
 ### What is Data Hiding in Java?
 Explain in detail
 ### What is the use of the Private constructor in Java?
 Actual use case
 ### what is Method Overriding, why it is used, Explain in detail